 Mauritius has a good bus network, which is spread throughout the country.
 So most of the locals use the bus to get around Mauritius.

-The fare for one bus ride varies between MUR 18 to 32 .
-If you have to change bus you need a new ticket.
+The fare for one bus ride varies between MUR 10 to 35 .
+If you have to change bus you need to purchase a new ticket.
 The ticket can be purchased with the bus controller.
-Signs on the front side of the bus indicates destination stop.
-There are timetables for buses however not "always" reliable.
+Keep your. tickets until you reach your destination.

 · National Transport Corporation (NTC): (+230) 426 29 38.